singnet/opencog-services/README.md

 This repository contains a number of SingularityNET services which uses Opencog resources.

-Actually, we have one single C++ gRPC service which is used to call any of the implemented services passing a command name and a list of arguments.
-See this [tutorial][opencog-tutorial]. to understand how SingularityNET C++ services work.
+Actually, we have only one C++ gRPC service which is used to call any of the implemented services passing a command name and a list of arguments.

 C++ and Scheme services are implemented in `src/cpp-services` and `src/scm-services` respectively.